tekunotri/solarlighthud-redux/readme.md

 * Matchmaking menus have been replaced with full-screen menus.
 * New scrolling background patterns for the loadout screen, backpack, class selection and other places.
 * Loadout screen now uses "allow\_manip", like many other custom HUDs.
 The layout has also been changed with vertical preset panels, and the class preview is larger.
-* New war paint inspection menus and redeem menus
+* New war paint inspection menus and redeem menus.
-* New trade-up screen
+* New trade-up screen.
-* Moved Casual rank display to the Stats screen.
-Thanks to DarSitam for letting me "borrow"...
+* Stats screen bars now only show time played per class.
+Other stats are prone to getting messed up in wacky community servers anyway.
 * Added the new Mann Co.
 Catalog buttons from that one October 2025 GitHub patch.
 * Added custom war paint inspection menu.
 Some buttons were "borrowed" from Wiethoofd's greenscreen war paint menu and then edited to not be too derivative.
 * Advanced Options screen has also been updated to take on a similar appearance to the new Customization screen.